 The course is developmental, and attendance at all sessions is needed in order to really derive benefit from the programme.
 The dates are:

-- plus afternoon practice workshop on Sat.
-29 April
+- plus full one-day practice workshop on Sunday 9 November.

-Equilibrium is in south Peterborough in Woodston, and is easily accessible from the town centre and from outside of the town.
-There is a free car park, and there is a good direct bus service to the town centre from Shrewsbury Avenue.
-Equilibrium has comfortable and informal studio space which is our base for this course.
-For more information about the Centre, please go to their website: www.equilibriumyoga.co.uk
+Prestons Health is just north of Peterborough town centre, and is easily accessible from the town, and well connected via the main roads to the parkways.
+There is a free car park, and a good direct bus service to the town centre is nearby.
+Prestons has a comfortable and informal studio which is our base for this course.
+For more information about Prestons, please go to their website: www.prestonshealth.co.uk

-The fee for the course is £260, which is payable in advance.
-Earlybird fee: £245 (limited numbers).
+The fee for the course is £250, which is payable in advance.
+Earlybird fee: £230 (limited numbers).
 The fee includes tuition, a learning manual and three practice CDs (also available in download form).
-Please note that online bookings attract an additional booking fee.
+(Please note that booking through Eventbrite incurs a small additional booking fee.)

-For more information about the content of classes, or whether the course is right for you, or about Mindfulness in general, please contact Barbara Reid at Growing Edges (contact details below).
+For more information about the content of classes, or whether the course is right for you, or about Mindfulness in general, please contact Barbara Reid (contact details below).

 Registering for a place

-Alternatively, you can request a paper registration form from Barbara Reid and return it with your cheque (contact information below).
+Alternatively, you can request a paper registration form from Barbara Reid or from Matt Howe at Prestons Health, and return it with your cheque (contact information below).